collective/collective.disqus/README.txt

 * `Hot threads`_
 * `Popular threads`_

-They use the Disqus API, and for them to work, you need to provide:
+They both use the Disqus API, and for them to work, you need to provide:

 * Access token
 * Public key